A Classical Liberal Arts Education starts with the Western Canon.

 Twenty-six letters.
 Nine parts of speech.
 Simple grammar.
 Penmanship matters.
 Thinking and writing are a physical acts.
 You’ll read the classics, out loud, listening to the rhythm of the sounds and feeling the power of words.

-You’ll start with these famous books: A Tale of Two Cities, Frankenstein, Heart of Darkness, Empire of the Sun, Lord of the Flies, The Great Gatsby, Moby Dick, and Montaigne’s Essays.
+Reading list will include, in addition to the Western Canon, beginning with The Iliad, a selection of modern classics: A Tale of Two Cities, Frankenstein, Heart of Darkness, Empire of the Sun, Lord of the Flies, The Great Gatsby, Moby Dick, and Montaigne’s Essays.

 These timeless tomes will hopefully spark a lifetime of curiosity and profound interest in the world around you, and inspire you to continue to learn and grow forever.
 Moral action is the key to a fulfilled life.
 GPAs don't matter.
 Education never ends.